What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 Cherry Eye can be identified by a visible bulge or mass in the corner of your dog’s eye that protrudes and typically exhibits bright red or pink colors.
 Other possible symptoms include:

-• Eye Irritation: Signs of eye irritation in dogs include excessive blinking, rubbing, or scratching at an affected eye and increased tear production.
+- Eye Irritation: Signs of eye irritation in dogs include excessive blinking, rubbing, or scratching at the affected eye, as well as increased tear production.

 What Causes Cherry Eye in Dogs?